 3. Have Interests and Activities Outside of Your Children

-In order to not feel a complete void of life when your children all leave home, take the time for your own hobbies and interests.
-These should be interests that are outside of your family and children.
+In order to not fall hard into Empty Nest Syndrome when your children all leave home, take the time for your own hobbies and interests.
+These should be interests that are outside your family and children.

 Taking the time to pursue your own interests and hobbies keeps you grounded as an individual.
 This also helps parents in their own self care.